Beelzebub2/DnDTools/README.md

 </p>

-A tool to capture and generate visual previews of Dark and Darker stash contents.
+A tool to capture and generate visual previews of Dark and Darker stash contents and organize them.

 ## ⚠️ Disclaimer